4 Billion Years On

 This month in numbers

-Djibouti experienced its 5th warmest April on record in 2026, with an average temperature of 29.3°C, marking an anomaly of +1.6°C above the 1961–1990 baseline.
-The period of February to April 2026 was the 3rd warmest on record for the country, with an average temperature of 27.12°C, an anomaly of +1.4°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with the February–April period also ranking as the 2nd warmest globally.
+Djibouti experienced its 5th warmest April on record, with an average temperature of 29.3°C, marking an anomaly of +1.6°C compared to the 1961–1990 baseline.
+The period of February–April 2026 was the 3rd warmest on record for Djibouti, with an average temperature of 27.12°C, an anomaly of +1.4°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, and the February–April period also ranked as the 2nd warmest globally for land temperatures.

 What changed